 - Biomolecular Engineering, Cellular Engineering, and Synthetic Biology

 - Energy, Environment, and Sustainability

 - Heterogeneous Catalysis and Surface Science

-- Transport, Electrochemistry, and Thermodynamics
+- Transport, Molecular Thermodynamics, and Electrochemical Engineering

 Chemical Engineering faculty and students benefit from close collaborations with other disciplines, in engineering, sciences, agriculture, and medicine.
 This research benefits from the extensive state-of-the-art instrumentation available at the University of Florida.
 Their work often results in solutions to real world problems that are translated into commercial products thanks to the vibrant innovation and entrepreneurship environment at UF and in Gainesville.

 Finally, while the University of Florida provides a wonderful academic environment, it is important to mention that the quality of life in the city of Gainesville and the surrounding community is second to none.
 Serving as the cultural, educational, and commerce center of beautiful North Central Florida, Gainesville is only an hour from both the Atlantic Ocean and the Gulf of Mexico and less than two hours from Jacksonville, Orlando, and Tampa.
 Gainesville and its vicinity have much to offer, including sports, performance arts, museums, parks, nature trails and natural springs, farmers markets, shopping, restaurants, and nightlife.
 We invite you to learn more of why our faculty, staff, and students love to be a part of the Gainesville community!